modiholodri/Movie-File-Merger/Build Instructions.md

 ## :book: Build Instructions :book:

 ### Simple Build ###
-Do following to compile MFM for the first time and set up the basic environment..
+Do following to compile MFM for the first time and set up the basic environment...

 - Open the Movie File Merger solution from SharpDevelop.
+- Change the build configuration to debug.
 - Run MFM and close it.
 - Copy the files from Installation Folder\MFM Program in the Debug or Release folder.
 - Copy the MFM Collections Folder at the same level as the Debug or Release folder.